Orbital-Web/Raphael/README.md

 - [ ] Lazy SMP
 - [ ] SPSA tuning

 For a more in-depth documentation on the NNUE and how it was trained, refer to the [NNUE README](https://github.com/Orbital-Web/Raphael/tree/main/src/NNUE).
-No external engines were used to generate Raphael NNUE's training data.
+All iterations of Raphael's NNUE were trained on self-generated training data.

 ## Special Thanks to

 - [Sebastian Lague](https://www.youtube.com/c/SebastianLague) for inspiring me to start the development of Raphael through the Coding Adventures series
-- [Disservin](https://github.com/Disservin) for creating the [C++ chess library](https://github.com/Disservin/chess-library), [fastchess](https://github.com/Disservin/fastchess), and [Python Chess Engine](https://github.com/Disservin/python-chess-engine), all of which I've used extensively while developing my engine
+- [Disservin](https://github.com/Disservin) for creating the [C++ chess library](https://github.com/Disservin/chess-library), [fastchess](https://github.com/Disservin/fastchess), and [Python Chess Engine](https://github.com/Disservin/python-chess-engine), all of which I've used extensively while developing my engine, especially for the move generator
 - Those on the Stockfish Discord for teaching me and helping me out with the NNUE dataset collection, training, and evaluation, as well as engine development in general.
 Without their help, my engine wouldn't be as good as it is now
 - [GediminasMasaitis's Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner) which I've used to tune my parameters back when I was using a HCE